coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 python -m ipykernel install --user --name dojo-env --display-name "Python (dojo-env)"
 ```

-- The first line in the code block anove will switch to dojo-env.
+- The first line in the code block above will switch to dojo-env.

-- The second line will install dojo-env as an option in Juyter Notebook, which you will use instead of Google Colab when working locally.
+- The second line will install dojo-env as an option in Juyter Notebook.

-### Step 2.3.5) (if needed)**Troubleshooting Conda Activate Errors:**
+### Step 2.4.2) (if needed)**Troubleshoot Conda Activate Errors:**

 -  **Problem**: when you attempt to run "conda activate dojo-env" you see a message that says something like "your terminal is not set up for conda activate", like the example below: